Vasissualiyp/GIZMO-MUSIC_tutorial/docs/gizmo_setup.md

 This should run GIZMO directly.

 Most of hydro runs are very big however, and running them on a local machine is not an option.
-So for Niagara, CITA and CITA-starq, you can submit the job to cluster using submission script.
+So for Trillium, Niagara, CITA and CITA-starq, you can submit the job to cluster using submission script.
 Just grab one of them for your machine from the `templates` directory, change the path to parameters file and GIZMO executable (if needed), and you should be all set!

-The submission scripts have filenames of format `Grun_machine.sh`, i.e. `Grun_niagara.sh` and are designed to work with sample parameters out of the box.
+The submission scripts have filenames of format `Grun_machine.sh`, i.e.
+`Grun_niagara.sh` and are
+designed to work with sample parameters out of the box.

+**For Trillium, reuse Niagara submission scripts, but change number of tasks to 192!**

 ## Submit the job